gilles-degols/databricks-data-engineer-associate/README.md

 # databricks-data-engineer-associate
-Material for the Data Engineer Associate certification from Databricks
+Material for the Data Engineer Associate certification from Databricks, for the course given at Udemy